 Trump campaign files complaint against Omarosa, says she breached confidentiality agreement

-The Trump campaign has filed a formal complaint against Omarosa Manigault-Newman, saying she breached a confidentiality agreement signed in 2016.
+The Trump campaign has filed a formal complaint against Omarosa Manigault-Newman saying she breached a confidentiality agreement signed in 2016, in response to her newly released book and promotional tour.

 “Donald J. Trump for President, Inc. has filed an arbitration against Omarosa Manigault-Newman, with the American Arbitration Association in New York City, for breach of her 2016 confidentiality agreement with the Trump Campaign,” a Trump campaign official told Fox News in a statement on Tuesday.

-The move comes as her explosive tell-all memoir is released, detailing her time at the White House and with the 2016 campaign.
+The move comes as the reality TV star's explosive tell-all memoir is released, detailing her time at the White House and with the 2016 campaign.

+In the book and in promotional interviews, she has trashed her former colleagues and President Trump himself.

+But the question of whether she violated any confidentiality agreement has hung over the tour.

 The Washington Examiner reportedly obtained a sample of the agreement, which would require her to keep information about the president, his companies and his family confidential, and not “disparage” the Trump family “during the term of your service and at all times thereafter.”

-In her book, Manigault-Newman claimed that she “refused” to sign a non-disclosure agreement upon her exit from the Trump White House.
-It is unclear, at this point, whether Manigault-Newman signed an agreement when she left the administration.

-But on Monday, President Trump tweeted that “Wacky Omarosa already has a fully signed Non-Disclosure Agreement!”
+It's unclear whether such an agreement would apply to disclosures about events and conversations after the campaign, however.

-The American Arbitration Association did not immediately respond to Fox News' request for comment.
+The American Arbitration Association declined to comment when asked by Fox News about the complaint.

-In her book, “Unhinged: An Insider’s Account of the Trump White House,” released Tuesday, Manigault-Newman aimed to settle countless scores, blasting Trump as “moblike,” depicting tensions inside the first family and mocking her former campaign and White House colleagues.
+In her book, “Unhinged: An Insider’s Account of the Trump White House,” released Tuesday, Manigault-Newman aims to settle countless scores, blasting Trump, depicting tensions inside the first family and mocking her former campaign and White House colleagues.

 Manigault-Newman also accuses Trump in the book of being “racist” and a “misogynist,” and of being “mentally and physically impaired.”